snbk-002/snbk-002/README.md

 <h2 align="left">Hi 👋!
 My name is Sohan and I'm an aspiring Business analyst from Kolkata , India </h2>

-💻 Passionate about [your interests: coding, data, AI, etc.]
-🌱 Currently learning: [skills or technologies]
-🎯 Goal: [your career goal]

-## 🚀 Skills
-- Programming: [Python, Java, etc.]
-- Tools: [Git, SQL, Excel, etc.]
-- Other: [Problem-solving, communication]
+💻 Passionate about bringing business insights from data and interested to work with product team 🎯 Goal: Data-driven Product manager

 ###